-☐ In either pane of Publish view, click the folder, page, or asset you want to move and drag it to its new location.
+In either pane of Publish view, click the folder, page, or asset you want to move and drag it to its new location.

-NetObjects Fusion moves the object and updates all references and links to it.
+If the change was made in the Local pane, NetObjects Fusion moves the object and updates all references and links to it.

-If you move pages, NetObjects Fusion remembers their new locations, but might continue to auto-generate folders needed to contain that page's assets.
+If you move local pages, NetObjects Fusion remembers their new locations, but might continue to auto-generate folders needed to contain that page's assets.
 Components and their related assets have a black lock image on their icons, signifying that they cannot be renamed or rearranged.